nolauren/teaching/1960samerica.md

 Jan 18: *Doing Documentary Work* - Ch 3,4, Epilogue

-Jan 23: Analyzing Photography: The Americans
+Jan 23: Analyzing Photography: Take a look at *The Americans* and pick a photo for class.
+What happens when we look at a single photo?
+In a series?
+(Bring Robert Frank Exhibition Book.)

 Jan 25:  *America Divided* - Introduction and Ch 1 ||  *Takin’ It to the Streets* -  “’Past as Prologue:’ The 1950s as an Introduction to the 1960s” (1-11). || Begin building our course timeline.

 Jan 30: Library Session

 Feb 1: DH and Mapping

 (One idea is to watch Primary and talk about analyzing Documentary Film at the beginning.
 Read CH 11 in Besty McLane Documentary A New History of... watch...
 A Time For Burning.)